Sorbus aucuparia: Timber

 The wood is used for cartwright's work, turner's work, and woodcarving.
 Wood can be used from trees as young as 20 years.
 The sapwood is golden and white, while the heart-wood is brown.
 In almost treeless regions it is used as firewood.
 The leaves are sometimes used as fodder for livestock while the fruit are used against erysipeloid infections in domestic pigs and goats.
 Bark of the plant was used to dye wool brown or red.
-Honey from the flowers is strongly aromatic and has a reddish color.
+Honey from the flowers is strongly aromatic and has a reddish colour.

 The species is planted in mountain ranges to fortify landslide and avalanche zones.

 Ornamental

 It is also used as an ornamental plant in parks, gardens, or as an avenue tree.
 Ornamental cultivars include 'Asplenifolia', which has divided and sharply serrated leaflets, 'Blackhawk', which has large fruit and dark green foliage, 'Fastigiata', which has an upright columnar form, 'Fructu Luteo', which has orange yellow fruit, 'Michred', which has brilliant red fruit, 'Pendula', which is a weeping tree, and 'Xanthocarpa', which has orange yellow fruit.

 'Sheerwater Seedling', an upright and slender cultivar, and 'Wisley Gold' with yellow fruits, have received the Royal Horticultural Society's Award of Garden Merit.

 Cultivars are vegetatively propagated via cuttings, grafting, or shield budding.